code64Zmafi0/QuerySeek/README.md

 *Implement SearchContextBase*
 - Implement SearcherBase.Request property (array of requests to search) to configure your search request.
 The query options are presented below (use in the same order for proper operation)
     - Search - search current type entities
-    - SearchBy - search current type entities in parents hierarchy (parents must be found in the Search block above)
+    - SearchByContainer - search current type entities in parents hierarchy (parents must be found in the Search block above)
     - Select - performs forced addition of entities of the target type based on the passed ids
     - AppendChilds - use to force adding entities by parent